litexlang/litex-official-documents/How_Litex_Works/Introduction.md

 With 1. axioms, i.e. facts we assume to be true, and 2. inference rules, i.e. a mechanism to derive new facts from existing ones, we can build a whole mathematical world.
 Litex implements these axioms and inference rules to verify mathematical statements.

+Great news: when a factual statement is verified, litex prints out how the fact is verified.
+So you can know exactly how the fact is verified.
+This can be very helpful when you are debugging your proofs.
+AIs can also use this to improve their proof writing capabilities.

 ## What This Folder Covers

 This folder documents: